sun-dragon-cult/sun-dragon-cult.github.io/docs/wiki/index.md

 tags: []
 ---

-## RuneQuest Wiki Foundry module
+## RuneQuest Wiki Foundry VTT module

-Most content from [Chaosium's RQG wiki](https://rqwiki.chaosium.com/) is included in a Foundry module that is a required companion to the main [RQG System](/).
+Most content from [Chaosium's RQG wiki](https://rqwiki.chaosium.com/) is included in a Foundry VTT module that is a required companion to the main [RQG System](/).

 The module compendiums are organised into folders: